harrybrwn/config/README.md

 tag called `default` and set the default value from the tag value.
 This feature only supports a limited number of types such as string types and integer types.

+By default, this feature will only work when using the global "getter" functions like `config.Get` or `config.GetInt` and **will not work for the actual struct** that is passed to `config.SetConfig`.
+To set the default values to the raw config struct, you need to call `config.InitDefaults`.

 ## Flag Binding

 If you want to change config values using command line options, you can bind